Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

 ## Procedure

-### 1. Prepare the source system blade for removal
+### Step 1: Prepare the source system blade for removal

 1. Use the workload manager (WLM) to drain running jobs from the affected nodes on the blade.